telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 	1. Search for the `report parameter` in the Search box.
 	1. Select `+` to open the `Add New Item` dialog that lets you add a new parameter to the collection.
-	1. Let's name the parameter `Category` and use the same for the `Text` property that is used as a label.
+	1. Let's name the parameter `Category` and use the same for the `Text` property.
+The latter represents the label in the parameter's editor.
 	1. We'll add the default `Value` _Bikes_ as we know this category exists.
 	1. Mark the parameter as `Visible` in the user interface.
 	1. Click `Save` to preserve the new parameter settings.